When the time comes to Bug Out, you need a good reliable backpack for your Premade Bug Out Bag!

 Things like granola bars and beef jerky are sustainable foods that pack well and will keep you alive in a pinch.

 Choosing a variety of foods is also something that you can get the kids involved with.
-Children like picking out their foods for their backpacks, but remember the goal is not a camping trip, it’s surviving a crisis.
+Children like picking out their menus for their backpacks, but remember the goal is not a camping trip, it’s surviving a crisis.
 So plan well what goes into your survival bag because supplies run out fast and space is a premium when you figure a fully packed backpack weighs 30 – 70 pounds.

 Finally, let’s briefly cover what else goes in your Survivalist Bug Out Bag?